hernantz/classyconf/docs/source/usage.rst

 Each loader is checked in the given order.
-In this case, we will first lookup each setting in the ``os.enviroment`` variables and, when not found, the declared `.ini` file (inside the ``settings`` section), but if this file doesn't exist, this loader is ignored.
+In this case, we will first lookup each setting in the ``os.enviroment`` variables and, when not found, the declared `.ini` file (inside the ``settings`` section), but if this file doesn't exist or is broken, this loader is ignored.

 If a setting is not found by any loader, the default value is returned, if set, or a